Link to Register Teams – (Deadline: Friday, April 13, 2019)

 3333 18th Street (football practice field south of track/football stadium)

-Last year, 25 teams from 5 area high schools participated.
-The competition is part of the QC High School Tech Challenge.
+This competition is part of the QC Tech Challenge.
 High school teams and individuals received points from each of the 3 QC Tech Challenge events (Battle of Bridges Contest, Trebuchet Egg Throw Contest, and Cardboard Boat Race.
 A traveling trophy is provided to the top high school and an award to the top scoring individual along with a scholarship.

 Teams: Teams will consist of a minimum of three students (recommend no more than eight) and one advisor.
 A student is someone who has not yet graduated from high school.
 An advisor may be a teacher, principal, parent, or guardian or anyone designated by the school that is an adult and willing to take on the challenge and responsibility.